Chronological? Functional? Combination? What do employers consider the top resume format and which one should you use?

 Ready-Made Resume Formats

-If you don't like creating resume formats from scratch, use my resume builder: Ready-Made Resumes.
+If you don't like creating resume formats from scratch, use my Ready-Made Resume Builder.
 You'll get a good choice of chronological, functional, and combinations resume templates in an array of designs.
 It also has ready-made resume phrases that you can copy and paste into the resume templates.
 Check it out!